Skip to Content

 Yellow leaves on plants don’t always mean the plant is sick.
 If the plant is healthy and growing, but you notice some yellow leaves on the bottom of the plant, your plant is probably aging.

-As plants get older, the bottom (most mature) leaves will turn yellow and fall off to encourage new growth.
+As plants age, the bottom (most mature) leaves will turn yellow and fall off to encourage new growth.
 It is a natural process, and there is nothing to worry about.

 The old leaves will die off, and new ones will come as the plant grows.

-You can differentiate natural aging from other reasons by examining the rate at which the plant is yellowing.
+You can differentiate natural aging from other reasons by examining the plant is rate of yellowing.

-If one or two leaves are yellowing at a slow and steady pace, your plant is experiencing the natural leaf shedding process.
+If one or two leaves are yellowing slowly and steadily, your plant is experiencing the natural leaf-shedding process.
 Aging is a healthy part of the plant life cycle.

 Why are the leaves of my succulent turning yellow?

 Succulents have thick and fleshy leaves to help store water.
-But overwatering succulents cause edema.
+But overwatering succulents causes edema.
 In this condition, the leaf cells swell and break.

 You can also replant the succulent in a fast-draining soil mix.